Betws-y-Coed: Tourism

-Betws-y-Coed is one of the honeypot locations in Snowdonia.
-The village is also a centre for outdoor activities and lies within the Gwydyr Forest.
+The village is a centre for outdoor activities and lies within the Gwydyr Forest.

 The current Betws-y-Coed Golf Club was founded in the 1970s.
-There was a much earlier club and course located on or near the Recreation Ground.
-The Llyn Elsi reservoir nearby is popular with walkers and anglers, and also provides water for the village.
-A wide range of footpaths provide access to the lake, both from Betws y Coed itself and the outlying village of Pentre Du.
+There was an earlier club and course located on or near the Recreation Ground.

+The Llyn Elsi reservoir nearby is used by walkers and anglers, and provides water for the village.
+Footpaths provide access to the lake, both from Betws-y-Coed itself and the outlying village of Pentre Du.

-Other attractions in the village include the Miners' Bridge and the 14th century church of St. Michael, which is the origin of the name Betws (meaning "prayer-house").
-There are scenic walks beside the River Llugwy, which flows through the village, and the River Conwy provides further attractions, including the Fairy Glen, the Conwy Fish pass and waterfalls including the Conwy Falls.
-The Pont-y-Pair Falls are in the centre of the village (also the site of a 53-hole rock cannon), and a mile upstream are the famous Swallow Falls.
-Next to the railway station there is the Conwy Valley Railway Museum.
+Conwy Valley Railway Museum, with its miniature railway, lies next to the railway station.

 Music

-Melys, an independent rock band, were founded in Betws-y-Coed in 1997.
-The group, which sing in both English and Welsh, have recorded eleven sessions for John Peel on BBC Radio 1 and came first in his Festive Fifty in 2001 and won Best Welsh-language Act at the Welsh Music Awards in 2002.
+Melys, an independent rock band, was founded in Betws-y-Coed in 1997.
+The group, who sing in both English and Welsh, have recorded eleven sessions for John Peel on BBC Radio 1 and came first in his Festive Fifty in 2001.
+They won Best Welsh-language Act at the Welsh Music Awards in 2002.